which earn me advertising fees or commissions.

 See also my most crucial Photoshop workflow task.

 The diglloyd Medium benchmark uses a mix of the core Photoshop operations with a moderately larger file size that exceeds what most users are likely to use, taking about 15GB of memory usage in Photoshop.
-This puts it right on the edge of what a Mac with 16GB of memory can manage.
+This puts it right on the edge of what a Mac with 16GB of memory can manage, which is no sweat for a 64GB laptop.

 The diglloyd Large Photoshop benchmark uses a mix of the core Photoshop operations with a large file size that exceeds what most users are likely to use, using about 30GB of memory in Photoshop.